Isle of Wight Guru

 8. St Catherine's Lighthouse, South wight (3.5 miles)

 The final chapter in our South Wight trilogy is a hilly and wiggly walk around St Catherine's Lighthouse.
-A few years ago you could incorporate a tour of the lighthouse but that isn't available at the time of writing.
+A few years ago, you could incorporate a tour of the lighthouse but that isn't available anymore.
+If you're as cool as me, then you will already know that this was the location for the music video 'Angelica' by Wet Leg.

 As well as the views from the highpoints you also get to visit a couple of isolated and quiet beaches.
 I've got a soft spot for Castlehaven.

-There's also some local history around Marconi who was a pioneer in communications.
+There's some local history here about Marconi, who was a pioneer in communications.
 Early experiments were carried out around this part of the Isle of Wight.

 Castlehaven Beach Isle of Wight